prmadev/prma/content/posts/web-experience-makeover.md

 As the landscape transformed, I gradually came to terms with the nostalgic allure of those bygone days, realizing that it had become a remnant of the lost innocence of the early internet or clouded by my own flawed perception of what truly transpired.

-The sense of desperation that had gripped me started to crumble when <span class="person">Elon Musk</span>'s actions on Twitter triggered a disillusionment, pushing me to reconsider Fosstodon-an open-source social platform.
+The sense of desperation that had gripped me started to crumble when <span class="person p-name">Elon Musk</span>'s actions on Twitter triggered a disillusionment, pushing me to reconsider Fosstodon-an open-source social platform.
 And oh, what a fortuitous decision that turned out to be.
 It was as if I had stumbled upon the early days of FriendFeed, where genuine exchange of information thrived, embodying the very essence of the social web I yearned for.

 But a part of me questioned this fortunate discovery.
 Could it merely be a chance occurrence, a fluke in the otherwise distorted realm of human-generated nonsense?
 I grappled with doubts.